 All superheroes have weaknesses that can cripple them.
 Like Superman’s kryptonite, my clingy insecurity in my relationship five years ago brought me to my knees.

-As weeks turned into months, I found myself addicted to thoughts of her and ways to keep her interested in me.
-At work, I struggled to focus and would freak out if she didn’t respond to my text messages within a few hours.
-I would look up what to text her and buy “How to be Funny and Keep Her Interested” types of books and devour them because I was starving for love
+I found myself addicted to thoughts of her and ways to keep her interested in me.
+At work, I struggled to focus.
+I would freak out if she didn’t respond to my text messages within a few hours.
+I would look up what to text her.
+I’d even buy “How to be Funny and Keep Her Interested” types of books and devour them.

 I would hang out at places I knew she frequented in hopes of “accidentally” running into her.

 The Kryptonite of Security is Inconsistency

 Ken Page, author of Deeper Dating,claims, “All of us are attracted to certain types that can knock us off balance: a physical type, an emotional type, and personality type.
 These ‘iconic’ attractions can make us weak in the knees, and they trigger our insecurities.”

 These insecurities can stem from painful experiences from childhood caregiving relationships or prior adult relationships.